West Lothian: Museums

 The Museum of the Scottish Shale Oil Industry was created in 1990, to preserve the history of the shale industry in West Lothian and beyond.
 It is sited on a former mill at Millfield, near Livingston and is attached to the Almond Valley Heritage Centre, a large farm and play area.

 In Bathgate, the Bennie Museum is a museum of local history and heritage that is run by volunteers under the management of a charitable trust.
 It opened in 1989 and is housed used in two former derelict cottages donated by the Bennie family to the local community in 1980.

 The Linlithgow Museum is a volunteer-run local history museum in Linlithgow.
 The museum is housed in the Linlithgow Partnership Centre, along with the West Lothian Family History Society and library.

 Military Museum Scotland is a military history museum in Wilkieston that covers Scottish military history from the First World War to the present day.

 The Museum of Scottish Railways is a railway museum located within the station yard of Bo'ness at the Bo'ness and Kinneil Railway.

+Zoo

+Five Sisters Zoo is a privately owned zoo located in Polbeth, West Calder opened in 2005.
+The zoo has grown into one of West Lothian's top visitor attractions and was awarded ‘Best Family Day Out’ at the 2024 Scottish Entertainment and Hospitality Awards.